-Municipality means the City of Quinte West.
+Municipality means the Corporation of the Municipality of Neebing.

 ONE High Interest Savings Account (HISA)

 ONE High Interest Savings Account means an account created by ONE Investment, into which money may be deposited, that offers competitive interest rates on daily balances.
 It functions in a similar way as a bank account in that it pays interest and money can be withdrawn on demand without triggering investment gains or losses.